 Yes, the grip plays a huge role not only in the power of a kick serve, but also in how easily it can be controlled.
 You want a continental grip, an eastern backhand, or slightly in between the two.

 Without the right grip, players won’t have enough strength in their hand and in their wrist to be able to execute the serve properly.

 Poor grip can cause the wrist to rotate slightly when hitting the kick serve, which will greatly decrease the power and control of the serve.

-Does the location of the toss play a role in the serve’s success?
+Does the location of the toss play a role in a successful kick serve?

 Some players opt to toss the ball to the 12 o’clock position when preparing for a serve.
-This will result in a lot of power and prevents the player from accidentally overtwisting when hitting the ball, which will help to protect the body years down the road.
+This will result in a lot of power and it prevents the player from accidentally over twisting when hitting the ball, which will help to protect the body years down the road.